3D domino tilings: irregular disks and connected components under flips: Strongly irregular disks

-Otherwise, if $d_1$ and $d_2$ are parallel, define $\phi(\mathbf{f})$ as
+Otherwise, if $d_1$ and $d_2$ are parallel, define $\Phi(\mathbf{f})$ as

-In both cases, a careful analysis shows that $\phi$ takes the boundary of any 2-cell to $e$.
-Therefore, $\phi$ extends to a homomorphism from the even domino group $G_{\D}^+$ to $F_2$.
+In both cases, a careful analysis shows that $\Phi$ takes the boundary of any 2-cell to the identity.
+Therefore, $\Phi$ extends to a homomorphism $\phi \colon G_{\D}^+ \to F_2$.
 The surjectivity of $\phi$ follows as in the proof of Theorem~\ref{thm:irregdisk-dominodisc}. \end{proof}

-\begin{remark} In many cases the homomorphisms constructed above are not isomorphisms.
-For instance, consider the thin rectangles $\D_L = [0,L] \times [0,2]$.
-Then, from the computation of $G_{\D_L}^+$ provided in Section~\ref{sec:thinrec}, it follows that the map $\phi$ constructed in the proof of Theorem~\ref{thm:irregdisk-dominodisc} (resp.
-Theorem~\ref{thm:dominodisc2}) is an isomorphism between $G_{\D_3}^+$ (resp. $G_{\D_4}^+$) and $F_2$.
-However, for $L>4$ these maps have nontrivial kernel.